Pickled Radish

 In This Article

-- Radishes – Absolutely any kind will do, but small-ish varieties are best.
-This is just for ease of slicing and getting them into a jar.
-I used French breakfast radishes in this recipe, but have also made it with watermelon radish (seen in the pic here), small white, and small black radishes.
+- Radishes – Absolutely any kind will do, I used French breakfast radishes in this recipe, but have also made it with watermelon radish (seen in the pic here), small white, and small black radishes.
 The little red ones found in most supermarkets are perfect too.

 - Apple cider vinegar – This is my preferred vinegar for flavour but it is also helping to protect the radishes from spoilage (please see important safety note below if you’re thinking of canning this recipe).